The impact of increased female trade union membership

 Over recent years, union membership among women has increased significantly to the point where we now have more women than men who are current members of a trade union.

 08 March 2017

-In fact, the average union member today is a woman in her 40s working in the public sector.
+The average union member today is a woman in her 40s working in the public sector.
 This was certainly not the case 20 or 30 years ago and it shows that women are “taking a stand” and joining trade unions in order to get their voices heard.

-In my work as an Employment Lawyer, I regularly advise female employees who have been treated unfairly at work – many of whom have been harassed, paid unfairly because of their gender or discriminated against because of pregnancy or maternity.
+We regularly advise female employees who have been treated unfairly at work – many of whom have been harassed, paid unfairly because of their gender or discriminated against because of pregnancy or maternity.

 All too often, we hear from working mothers who have been side lined after announcing their pregnancies or from those who are overlooked for promotion or had their managerial responsibilities are taken away.
 Sadly, we also get contacted by many women who find that when they return to work, after maternity leave, their job has either changed, been given to their maternity cover or isn’t there anymore.